Gaza war: Israeli attacks resume (March–April 2025)

-Renewed Israeli offensive (May–August 2025)
+Renewed Israeli offensive (May–September 2025)

 In early May, Israel announced plans to expand the Gaza offensive and mobilized thousands of reservists.
 On 8 May, two Israeli airstrikes on the last restaurant in Gaza City and a simultaneous strike on a crowded nearby market killed at least 33 people.
+On 13 May, Israeli airstrikes struck the compound of the Gaza European Hospital in Khan Yunis, killing Mohammed Sinwar and Muhammad Shabana who were in underground tunnels.
 At least 143 people were killed in Gaza on 15 May, making it the deadliest day since the end of the ceasefire in March.

-On 13 May 2025, Israeli airstrikes struck the compound of the Gaza European Hospital in Khan Yunis and the surrounding area, killing Mohammed Sinwar and Muhammad Shabana who were in underground tunnels.
-In June the IDF said that Sinwar's body was retrieved and identified.
-On 30 August, Hamas confirmed Sinwar's death.

-On 16 May, Israel announced the launch of Operation Gideon's Chariots, a military offensive aimed at taking control of the entire Gaza Strip.
+The following day, Israel announced the launch of Operation Gideon's Chariots, a military offensive aimed at taking control of the entire Gaza Strip.
 The move was condemned by several of Israel's allies, a number of whom threatened sanctions.
-On 25 May, an Israeli airstrike on the Fahmi al-Jawjawi school in Daraj, Gaza City, killed at least 36 people—including 18 children and six women—and injured over 55.
+On 25 May, an Israeli airstrike on the Fahmi al-Jawjawi school in Daraj, Gaza City, killed at least 36 people and injured over 55.
 In late May a new militia in Gaza, the Popular Forces, began operating under the authority of the Abu Shabab clan in opposition to Hamas.
 Avigdor Lieberman accused Netanyahu and the Israeli government of funding and arming this militia.

 On 27 May, the US-backed Gaza Humanitarian Foundation began operations in Tel al-Sultan to deliver humanitarian aid.
 As thousands of starving Palestinians overwhelmed the distribution center, Israeli forces fired into the crowd, killing ten and injuring at least 62 Palestinians.
 In a series of subsequent attacks on aid seekers, more than 1,300 were killed.
 On 30 June, an Israeli airstrike on al-Baqa cafeteria killed at least 41 Palestinians—including photojournalist Ismail Abu Hatab—and injured another 75.
 On 20 July, the IDF issued evacuation orders for the city of Deir al-Balah, where it had not launched a ground offensive since the start of the war.
 On the following day, Israeli forces advanced into the outskirts of Deir al-Balah as airstrikes hit the city.